LATIN DAY 2023!

 We will follow the project competition with the first rounds of certamen and our probatio competition.
 Probatio is a group-based competition using certamen-style questions.
 Those who are not involved with certamen will still have the chance to show off their knowledge and compete.
 Since we can only accommodate eight certamen teams, we encourage you to sign up quickly by sending your school name and the names of your four team members to Dan_Hanchey@baylor.edu.
 The competition will last throughout the day with each team assured of participating in at least two rounds.
 As in recent years we have instituted a certamen style consistent with the JCL competitions.

-As in years past we will have lunch in campus cafeterias and offer an optional campus tour, after which our own Dr. David White will direct some current Baylor students in an English performance of a Plautus comedy.
+As in years past we will have lunch in campus cafeterias and offer an optional campus tour, after which our own Dr. David White will direct some current Baylor students in an English performance of Miles Gloriosus.
 Dr. White has extensive experience in theater, and always puts on a high-quality, highly-entertaining play.
 We will conclude the day with the final rounds of certamen, wrapping up with some awards at around 3:15 pm.

 Schools arriving on Thursday night can contact Mr. Koby Westbrook (254-710-1399 or Koby_Westbrook@baylor.edu) for hotel recommendations and phone numbers.
-Our beloved Thelma Mathews retired last year, but we are very happy to have Koby on board.
-He has been a great addition to our department.
 Hotel costs are not included in the registration fee.
-The registration fee for all participants is $15/student, which should be postmarked by October 11, 2019.
+The registration fee for all participants is $15/student, which should be postmarked by mid-February.
 The fee covers lunch and a Latin Day t-shirt.